Pakhomovskii/teach-easy/README.md

 ### Teach Easy

-Bacend of Teach Easy that is an application designed to simplify the teaching and learning process through intuitive features.
+The backend of Teach Easy is an application designed to simplify the teaching and learning process through intuitive features.

 #### Features